Topology of Almost Complex Structures on Six-Manifolds: Introduction

 \subsection{Notation and conventions}

 The projectivization of a complex vector bundle $E$ is denoted by $\mathbb{P}(E)$.
-We denote the Chern classes of a complex vector bundle by $c_i$, and the Pontryagin classes of a real vector bundle by $p_i$; if the vector bundle is complex, by its Pontryagin classes we mean those of the underlying real bundle.
-The Euler class is denoted by $\mathrm{e}$.
-The Euler characteristic of a space is denoted by $\chi$, and $\sigma$ is the signature of an oriented closed manifold.
+We denote the Chern classes of a complex vector bundle by~$c_i$, and the Pontryagin classes of a real vector bundle by~$p_i$; if the vector bundle is complex, by its Pontryagin classes we mean those of the underlying real bundle.
+The Euler class is denoted by~$\mathsf{e}$.
+The Euler characteristic of a space is denoted by~$\chi$, and~$\sigma$ is the signature of an oriented closed manifold.
 All manifolds are assumed connected unless otherwise stated.

-We denote by $\Gamma(E)$ the space of sections of a bundle $E \to M$ (where $E$ is not necessarily a vector bundle).
-If $s \colon M \to E$ is a section, $\Gamma(E)_s$ denotes the connected component of $s$ in $\Gamma(E)$.
+We denote by $\Gamma(E)$ the space of sections of a bundle $E \to M$ (where $E$ is not necessarily a~vector bundle).
+If $s \colon M \to E$ is a section, $\Gamma(E)_s$ denotes the connected component of~$s$ in~$\Gamma(E)$.
 For $E \to M$ a vector bundle with a metric, we write $S(E) \to M$ for the associated sphere bundle.
 We denote by $J(M)$ the connected component of a specific point in $\Gamma(Z_+(M))$, which will be clear from context.
-For a vector space $V$ with an inner product, $J(V)$ will denote the space of all orthogonal (linear) complex structures on $V$.
-If $V$ is oriented, $J_+(V)$ (respectively $J_-(V)$) denotes the connected component of $J(V)$ consisting of elements which induce the given orientation on $V$ (respectively the opposite orientation).
+For a vector space~$V$ with an inner product, $J(V)$ will denote the space of all orthogonal (linear) complex structures on $V$.
+If $V$ is oriented, $J_+(V)$ (respectively~$J_-(V)$) denotes the connected component of~$J(V)$ consisting of elements which induce the given orientation on $V$ (respectively the opposite orientation).
 By $\Map(X,Y)$ we denote the space of unbased maps $X \to Y$ with the compact-open topology.

 Cohomology is singular cohomology with integral coefficients unless another choice of coefficients is indicated.
 The evaluation of a cohomology class $\alpha$ on a homology class $A$ is denoted by $\langle \alpha, A \rangle$ or by $\int_A \alpha$.
-In the context of rational homotopy theoretic models, $\Lambda(x_i)$ denotes the free graded--commutative algebra on generators $x_i$.
+In the context of rational homotopy theoretic models, $\Lambda(x_i)$ denotes the free graded-commutative algebra on generators $x_i$.